UtrechtUniversity/ricgraph/docs/ricgraph_query_visualize.md

   "Node name ..." for property *comment*.

-These queries can be entered in the Bloom text box "Search graph", by typing e.g. "Node name ORCID" or "Node category dataset".
+These queries can be entered in the Bloom text box "Search graph", by typing e.g. "Node name ORCID" or "Node category data set".
 For more information see
 [Bloom search bar](https://neo4j.com/docs/bloom-user-guide/2.6/bloom-visual-tour/search-bar)
 and [Boom pattern